 Online programs/courses meet the same accreditation standards, goals, objectives, and outcomes as traditional instruction at the University.
-The online course development process incorporated the Quality Matters research-based set of standards for quality online course design to ensure the academic rigor of the online course is comparable to the traditionally offered course.
+The online course development process incorporated the Quality Matters research-based set of standards for quality online course design to ensure that the academic rigor of the online course is comparable to that of traditionally offered courses.
 The University Academic Dean, chairs, and faculty review the curriculum annually.
 Courses are reviewed at the end of each term of course delivery.
 This process applies to online and traditional classes.
-In addition, advisory boards are engaged in the monitoring of course quality to ensure quality standards are met, regardless of the delivery platform.
+Additionally, advisory boards are involved in monitoring course quality to ensure that quality standards are met, regardless of the delivery platform.